dhruv-college/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+### L and U matrix

-1. find the l and u matirx by using numpy and linalg from scipy
+1. import numpy as np and from scipy.linalg import lu.
-2. print the l matrix and u matirx
+2. Prompt the user to enter the matrix and convert it into a NumPy array using matrix=np.array(eval(input())).
+3. Call the lu function from scipy.linalg to decompose the matrix into piv, l_matrix, and u_matrix.
+4. Print the lower triangular matrix (l_matrix) and the upper triangular matrix (u_matrix).

+### LU Decomposition

+1. Get necessary libraries.
+2. Get input for coefficient matrix (A) and constant vector (B).
-3. find the lu decomposition by using numpy and lu_factor and lu_solve
+3. Perform LU decomposition on A using lu_factor.
-4. print the the following matrix
+4. Solve the system using lu_solve with the decomposition result (X) and B.
+5. Print the solution.

 ## Program:
 (i) To find the L and U matrix